kkotburi/todolist-lv1/README.md

 This will render the 'remove' of the Todo.

 `Todo.jsx`
-This is just a file that 'components' the 'title' and content of the Todo.
+This is just a file that components the 'title' and 'content' of the Todo.